 -datasource.disableKeepAlive

 Whether to disable long-lived connections to the datasource.
-If true, disables HTTP keep-alives and will only use the connection to the server for a single HTTP request.
+If true, disables HTTP keep-alive and will only use the connection to the server for a single HTTP request.

 -datasource.disableStepParam

-Whether to disable adding 'step' param to the issued instant queries.
+Whether to disable adding 'step' param in instant queries to the configured -datasource.url and -remoteRead.url.
+Only valid for prometheus datasource.
 This might be useful when using vmalert with datasources that do not support 'step' param for instant queries, like Google Managed Prometheus.
 It is not recommended to enable this flag if you use vmalert with VictoriaMetrics.

 -datasource.headers string